IceAsteroid/swayTurnOnOffTouchpad.sh/README.md

 # swayTurnOnOffTouchpad.sh
 Turn on/off touchpad by the specified keybinding in Sway conf.

+# Note
+This script stops to be used by me, as I've found an easy way to turn on/off touchpad just by one-liner in sway conf.

+For example:
+bindsym $mod+z input type:touchpad events toggle enabled disabled

+Bounus:

+If you find that the touchpad suddenly needs to move cursor by two or more than one fingers, it's basically a bug upstream outside of sway and wlroots, it's a libinput problem.

+You need to switch to another tty and then switch back to sway to let this issue disappear by Ctrl+Alt+F5 to tty5 for instance and back to the tty where sway is at, as a workaround.

+Relevant github issue post: https://github.com/swaywm/sway/issues/7090

 # Explanation
 Ever tired of disruption from touchpad when you're in a laptop doing some text heavy tasks?